oracc/oracc-rest/README.md

 source venv/bin/activate # activates the environment
 ```

+You can deactivate a virtual environment simply by entering `deactivate` in the terminal.

-You may need to set the appropriate permissions on some directories if you are getting a 'permission denied error', ask Steve Tinney to do this.
+If you run into an issue here, you may need to set the appropriate permissions on some directories if you are getting a 'permission denied error', ask Steve Tinney to do this.
 Also see [this thread](https://stackoverflow.com/questions/19471972/how-to-avoid-permission-denied-when-using-pip-with-virtualenv) for fixing a common issue when setting up a virtual environment.

-Once your virtual environment is activated, run the following command from the top-level directory of this repo:
+Once your virtual environment is activated, run the following command from `/home/rits/oracc-rest`:

 ```
 pip install -r requirements.txt